Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 # Inbound Routing Rules
 The Routing Rules provide a way of automating the delivery and actions that occur on emails that are received into Hornbill.
 This may be simply redirecting the email message to a particular shared mailbox or applying advanced operations that are provided by the different Hornbill apps.

-Each Routing rule allows you to define expressions to verify the content of the incoming emails in order for that rule to apply.
+Each rule allows you to define expressions to verify the content of the incoming emails in order for that rule to apply.

 ## Before You Begin
 * At least one [Shared Mailbox](/esp-config/email/shared-mailboxes) needs to be setup.